deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 ---

 How can we evolve and deploy web apps without allowing developers or operators to become a "billionaire in the middle"?
-There are many ways to try to answer this challenge and some are technical.
+There are many ways to try to address this challenge and some are technical.
 The "Web", and the HTTP protocol in particular, arguably played a crucial part in producing tech billionaires with their possibly unprecedented power and money concentrations today.